YakData/brightRserverEditor/README.md

 Released 2020-12-08.
 YakData brightRserver Editor is released under AGPL-3.

 YakData is not associated with nor endorsed by RStudio PBC.
 YakData products are not the same products as paid offerings of RStudio PBC.
-RStudio are trademarks of RStudio, PBC.
+RStudio is a trademark of RStudio, PBC.
+YakData is a trademark of YakData, LLC.

 RStudio
 =============================================================================